 Each trip varies (see our Upcoming Tours page for specific details), but your cost essentially pays for the round-trip flight overseas from our departure airport (international tours only), transportation on the ground, hotel stays, sightseeing activities, excursions, and meals (two meals per full day at our destination in most cases).

-The cost of our tours essentially pay for the round-trip flight overseas from our departure airport (international tours only), transportation on the ground, hotel stays, sightseeing activities, excursions, and meals (in most cases, two meals per full 24-hour day at our destination).
+Not all, but most… the cost of our tours essentially pay for the round-trip flight overseas from our departure airport (international tours only), transportation on the ground, hotel stays, sightseeing activities, excursions, and meals (in most cases, two meals per full 24-hour day at our destination).

 However, you are responsible to pay for your passport/visa fees and round trip transportation costs to our departure airport (international tours only), one meal per full day, individual health insurance, recommended travel insurance, customary tipping for guides and drivers, and any souvenirs, snacks, drinks, etc. you want to purchase.